• Skip to primary navigation

 🍽️ Serving suggestions

-A little garlic bread on the side will also go nicely.
+A little garlic bread on the side and a glass of dry white wine will also go nicely.

 👍 Expert tips